ucsb-cs24/w23/_lab/lab02.md

 - ```size_t numCol```: The number of columns stored by the data.

 It outputs:
-- ```vector<vector<double>>```: This structure which is returned should be a vector of all the columns, where each column is also represented as a vector.
+- ```vector<vector<double>>```: This structure which is returned should be a vector of all the **data columns**, where each column is also represented as a vector.

 Notice there are some data entries that are missing for some rows.
-When parsing the data, if a row is missing data from any column, do not include it in the final data structure.
+When parsing the data, if a row is missing data from any column, you should skip including the **entire row** from your data structure.

-Finally, your function should also check for errors with the file opening process.
+Finally, notice that the starter code for that function checks for errors with the file opening process.

 ### Step 3b: Plotting